john-a-ellis/Credit_Card_Fraud/README.md

 Credit Card Fraud Detection Project 4 Team 6  (Nesihlan Atar, John Ellis, Gurans Limbu, Daniel Morris)
 Dataset located on:
 [Kaggle](https://www.kaggle.com/datasets/kelvinkelue/credit-card-fraud-prediction)
-To run the notebooks supporting this analysis the Fraud_test.csv file must be placed in a folder called 'Resources' directly below the folder containg the notebooks.
+To run the notebooks supporting this analysis the Fraud_test.csv file must be placed in a folder called 'Resources' directly below the folder containing the notebooks.

 ## An Overview of the project and its purpose:
 To create a binary classification machine learning model to identify fraudulent transactions within a population of 555718 transactions.
 The labelled dataset consisted of the following 22 features: